War Service Stories

 Dear Miss Knox,

-I have been intending to write to you for some time, to let you known of my movements during the last few months, but am afraid that this is the first opportunity I have had to really settle down to letter writing.
+I have been intending to write to you for some time, to let you know of my movements during the last few months, but am afraid that this is the first opportunity I have had to really settle down to letter writing.

 I dare say you have heard that I have been a member of the W.A.A.A.F for approximately seven weeks now and find the work intensely interesting.
 I hope to become a wireless telegraphy operator in just a matter of another five months or so, or perhaps if I am lucky, before that period.
 I have only been doing the morse for four weeks, the first three were taken up with our Rookies course which was marvellous fun.
 We have about five hours work time a day and this is broken up at intervals by physical training and drill, of which, incidentally, the Air Force is very proud and not without cause for believe me those periods certainly are composed of concentrated drilling.